platform-crew/locust-telemetry/docs/source/configuration.rst

 The core configuration of Locust remains unchanged.
 However, this plugin introduces a few additional environment variables.

-To view all available environment variables, run:
+To view all available locust configuration, please refer `here <https://docs.locust.io/en/stable/configuration.html>`_ or use below command

 .. code-block:: bash